thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_Tree.cpp.rst

        writeSimStartToConsole();
        // Main while loop to process while there is still time left and the simulation is not complete.
-       // Ensure that the step object contains no data. this_step.wipeData();
+       // Ensure that the step object contains no data-> this_step.wipeData();
        setSimStartVariables();
        if(endactive < 2)